rxweb/rxweb/docs/reactive-form-validators/validation-validators/hexColor.md

 Let’s see how hexColor validator fulfil the need.

 # Basic HexColor Validation
 We need to create a FormGroup in the component.
 To achieve this, we need to add RxFormBuilder.
 The RxFormBuilder is an injectable service that is provided with the RxReactiveFormsModule.
-Inject this dependency by adding it to the component constructor.
+Inject this dependency by adding it to the component constructor.Here we have covered Add form operation.

 [!code-typescript[](\assets\examples\validators\hexColor\add\hex-color-add.component.ts)]
 ***